etiennelopes/SqlProj-QS/README.md

      &nbsp;&nbsp;
      &nbsp;&nbsp;

-And there is more to come as soon as I can find the time :-)
+And there is more to come as soon as I can find the time...
+By the way you can also take a look at my blog if you like, where I've posted several articles regarding Query Store: https://sqland.wordpress.com/
+See ya :-)